rate-nl/ISO/readme.md

 ## 7. Access Control

-In accordance with **Annex A.9 - Access Control**, Rate enforces the following security measures:
+In accordance with ** Access Control**, Rate enforces the following security measures:

 - **Role-based access control (RBAC)** is implemented for all systems.
 - **Firewall rules and VPN access restrictions** are enforced to protect critical infrastructure.